 Can food color damage your skin?

 Some artificial colors used in beverages and food items are damaging to the skin.
-But food graded colors are proven safe for skin when used in limiting values.
-So it is required to properly read the ingredients of any manufactured product to eat only food graded colors.
+But food-graded colors are proven safe for the skin when used in limiting values.
+So it is required to properly read the ingredients of any manufactured product to eat only food-graded colors.

 There are several remedies for skin beauty.
 But it is a well-known fact that skin-friendly foods are the best source of shiny, glowing, and healthy skin.
 It must be noted that food is not a cure for any skin acne or allergy, but it is a helping hand to get rid of acne.
 Skin-friendly food can only speed up the treatment process or reduce the risk of further problems.
 If you are suffering from severe acne, you must consult a doctor and eat balanced, healthy, and skin-beneficial foods.